Alcoholic beverage: Health effects of alcohol

 Some nations have introduced alcohol packaging warning messages that inform consumers about alcohol and cancer, as well as fetal alcohol syndrome.
 The addition of warning labels on alcoholic beverages is historically supported by organizations of the temperance movement, such as the Woman's Christian Temperance Union, as well as by medical organisations, such as the Irish Cancer Society.

 The International Agency for Research on Cancer lists ethanol as a carcinogen and states that: "There is sufficient evidence and research showing the carcinogenicity of acetaldehyde (the major metabolite of ethanol) which is excreted by the liver enzyme when one drinks alcohol."
-The World Health Organization also considers alcohol to be a carcinogen with no quantity of consumption considered to be risk free.
+The World Health Organization also considers alcohol to be a carcinogen (Group 1) with no quantity of consumption considered to be risk free.
 WHO estimates nearly half of alcohol-attributable cancers in the WHO European Region are linked to light or moderate drinking defined as "less than 1.5 litres of wine or less than 3.5 litres of beer or less than 450 millilitres of spirits per week".

-Public awareness of the link between alcohol consumption and cancer is alarmingly low in the U.S. Dr. Vivek Murthy, the U.S. Surgeon General asked for Cancer Warnings on Alcohol.
+Public awareness of the link between alcohol consumption and cancer is low in the U.S. In 2025, U.S. surgeon general Vivek Murthy supported the use of cancer warning labels on alcohol products.